hnazila71/hnazila71/README.md

 ---

 ## Objective
-An Informatics Engineering graduate from the Sepuluh Nopember Institute of Technology, having completed all academic requirements and now awaiting formal graduation.
+A 2025 Informatics Engineering graduate from the Sepuluh Nopember Institute of Technology.
 I am driven by a deep interest in backend engineering and the architecture of scalable systems, and I am eager to contribute my understanding of the full software lifecycle to help build robust applications.
 My technical skills are enhanced by a passion for project management and computer networks, making me ready to collaborate in delivering complete technology solutions.

 ---